Luigimash/Connect-4/README.md

 # Connect 4
 A video game I developed with the Unity Game Engine, scripted in C#.
 This was my first ever Unity game project, and I learned a lot in making this basic game.
-As a result, it is very unpolished and has a lot of problems.
+As a result, it is quite unpolished.

 ## How To Play
 Download the ZIP for the repository by clicking Code -> Download as ZIP.
 Then, unzip the file and run `Connect 4.exe`.